Getaway Blog

 Three questions, in order.

 Who is receiving it?
-A frequent business traveller loyal to one chain is a different recipient than a couple eyeing a quiet weekend break, who is different again from a colleague retiring after thirty years.
+A frequent business traveler loyal to one chain is a different recipient than a couple eyeing a quiet weekend break, who is different again from a colleague retiring after thirty years.
 Match the card to the recipient, not the other way around.
-Overshoot, do not undershoot — a slightly larger card on a wider catalogue gets used; a tight card on a narrow catalogue gathers dust in the polite-but-quiet drawer that swallows everything else.
+Overshoot, do not undershoot — a slightly larger card on a wider catalog gets used; a tight card on a narrow catalog gathers dust in the polite-but-quiet drawer that swallows everything else.

 Where are they likely to go?
 Check coverage against the regions the recipient travels to most.
 Headline property counts matter less than whether the card has stock where they actually want to be.